-Alexander Wu is a Lowell Milken Institute for Business Law & Policy Fellow at UCLA School of Law for 2013-2015.
+Alexander Wu is a Lowell Milken Institute for Business Law & Policy Fellow at UCLA School of Law.
 His primary area of interest is taxation.

 Wu received his A.B. in computer science from Harvard College in 2004, his M.Phil. in political science from Columbia University's Graduate School of Arts and Sciences in 2007, and his J.D. from Yale Law School in 2010.
 A member of the New York Bar, he was a tax attorney with the international law firm Cleary Gottlieb Steen & Hamilton LLP in New York, where his work focused on tax aspects of various business and financial transactions.